vtsingaras/orct/README.md

 * sits on the JVM and runs on all major platforms
 * provides a consise functional implemenation of its core logic
 * is deployed under the terms of the GNU General Public License

+More recently the QCN file format is more and more replaced by the Mobile Binary Configuration (MBN)  file format which is  based on an ELF  container format and thus  more  easier  to process  on  a  target  platform.
+While MBN  comes  with friendlier  compilation tools  where parameters  can  be entered  as clear  text within an Excel sheet,  there currently no tools to view the  contents of an MBN file.
+For this  reason we included a MBN  parser which can be used  to print out and diff an configuration for which only a MBN file is available.

 This program is distributed in the hope  that it will be useful, but WITHOUT ANY WARRANTY.